Gilt-edged securities: History

+One important outcome of this process was the emergence of consols, perpetual bonds that paid a fixed coupon with no fixed redemption date.
+Consols came to represent a large share of outstanding government debt and were widely held by domestic and overseas investors throughout the nineteenth century.
+Their perceived security and liquidity helped to underpin London’s role as a leading international financial centre.

 In 1927, the chancellor of the Exchequer, Winston Churchill issued 4% consols or securities, in part to refinance World War I National War Bonds.
 In 2014, when they were to be repaid, these consols were valued at £218 million.

 The government sells bonds in order to raise the money it needs, like an IOU to be paid back at a future datemainly from five to thirty years in the futurewith interest.
 This form of government borrowing proved successful and became a common way to fund wars and later infrastructure projects when tax revenue was not sufficient to cover their costs.
 Many of the early issues were perpetual, having no fixed maturity date.
 These were issued under various names but were later generally referred to as consols.

+Over time, the UK government moved away from undated securities towards dated bonds with specific maturities, which are now generally referred to as gilts.
+The modern gilt market developed from the mid-twentieth century onwards, with more systematic issuance programmes and, from the late 1990s, the establishment of the Debt Management Office to manage the central government’s debt sales and associated risk on behalf of HM Treasury.

 Conventional gilts

 Conventional gilts are the simplest form of UK government bond and make up the largest share of the gilt portfolio (75% as of October 2016).
 A conventional gilt is a bond issued by the UK government which pays the holder a fixed cash payment (or coupon) every six months until maturity, at which point the holder receives their final coupon payment and the return of the principal.